-Current uniform requirements are detailed in the Uniform Price List available on the school website.
+Current uniform requirements are detailed in the Uniform Price List.

 Co-curricular Sport Uniform

 Some co-curricular sports teams and representative squads require particular items beyond the standard sports uniform.
 Families will be notified in advance of requirements for these activities.